Mountain/Country > Yengo Country

 In this shelter not only are the markings very faded but the rock walls are slowly but surely breaking away.

 I stumbled across this little Bark Shelter/Humpy not to far down the mountain from a rock shelf with engravings.

-I would guess this would have been done as a demonstration by one of the indigenous groups who use Yengo.
+I guess this would have been done as a demonstration by one of the indigenous groups who use Yengo.

 Photo taken before the 2019, 2020 bushfires.

 Barely enough sitting room in this little shelter.
 Very faded but the walls are lined with little figures.